maurobonfietti/mauro.github.io/_posts/2023-06-01-building-tools.md

 About the Telegram group:

-- Multiple Job Posts.
+- Multiple job posts.
-- Community Growing.
+- Community growing.
-- Easy Application Process.
+- Easy application process.
 - Topics and job categories.
-- Daily Updates.
+- Daily updates.

 *(Easy Apply it's a feature pending to be developed.)*